 - Personal problems

-It is easy to expect the responsibility for dealing with these issues to lie solely on the managers and owners, but it is important to remember that every staff member is responsible for morale and wellbeing within the business.
+It is easy to expect the responsibility for dealing with these issues to lie solely on the managers and owners;however it is important to realise that it is every staff member’s responsibility to assist with morale and wellbeing within the business.

-Here are a few ways to improve wellness within a work environment:
+Here are a few ways to improve on wellness within a work environment:

-- Checking on a colleague who seems to be struggling can go a long way at building trusting and supportive environment- and have a positive impact on the whole team.
+- Checking in with a colleague who seems to be struggling can go a long way at building a trusting and supportive environment- and ultimately have a very positive impact on the whole team.

-- Temp therapists- it is easy to get overworked and forget that a break is necessary.
-You decide how much you work and the importance of taking time off to revitalise can easily be forgotten.
-Knowing how much you need to earn over what you want to earn will allow you to take time off when needed.
+- Working as a temp therapist, it is easy to get over worked and forget that a break is necessary.
+You decide how much you work and often temp therapists forget the importance of taking time off to recoup and revitalise.
+This requires becoming somewhat financially savvy.
+Knowing how much you need to earn over what you want to earn will allow you take time off when needed.
 This is the beauty of temp work.
-This will avoid you cancelling shifts and make you more reliable.

-- Dealing with “difficult clients” (let’s be polite) is part of the job.
-Remembering not to take it personally in cases where a client is unreasonable is key in surviving situations that could impact us emotionally at work.
-Keep an eye on your colleagues and offer support if they need it.
+- There will always be instances where a client is a… “difficult person” (let’s be polite).
+Not personalising instances where a client is unreasonable is key in surviving situations that could really impact us emotionally at work.
+Similarly encouraging a colleague who has had to deal with a difficult client creates an environment of support and communication.
 Take/give criticism when it is necessary of course but keep it constructive.

-- Try to create a positive personal daily routine for yourself.
+- If at all possible, create a positive personal daily routine for yourself.
 As boring as this sounds, it does wonders for calming your mind.
-Things like waking up early, doing some exercise, meditation or planning meals are all methods that will set you up for a more positive and efficient day.
+Things like waking up early, doing some exercise, meditation, planning meals, for example, are all methods that will actually set you up for a more positive and efficient day.

-As a therapist you make other people feel good all day, don’t forget about yourself.
-With that in mind, we offer a free massage to our appointed therapist of the month to show how much we appreciate you and all you do for us.
+For those of you who don’t know, we offer a free massage to our appointed therapist of the month to show how much we appreciate you and all you do for us.

 “Clients do not come first.
 Employees come first.
 If you take care of your employees, they will take care of the clients.”